 This guidebook is a MUST if you are going to walk the Camino de Santiago Francés route.
-John provides some overview about The Way of St. James and preparation tips; however, this book is most useful “during” your Camino.
-He breaks down the journey into 33 stages that are very consumable for most people, and provides maps, elevation charts, a descriptions of most alburgues (hostels) along the way.
+John provides some overview of The Way of St. James and preparation tips; however, this book is most useful “during” your Camino.
+He breaks down the journey into 33 stages that are very consumable for most people and provides maps, elevation charts, a description of most alburgues (hostels) along the way.
 His enhanced but brief descriptions of the cultural background and history of places of interest along the way are helpful.
-The maps are bit out of perspective for the larger towns and cities, so see my suggestion below for more accurate city navigation guides.
+The maps are a bit out of perspective for the larger towns and cities, so see my suggestion below for more accurate city navigation guides.
 If you see someone on the Camino carrying this book, you know they speak English.
 This book does weigh 10.6 oz (.017 kg), so after you have read or finished with pages, rip them out and throw away.
 I actually purchased two books: one to use during the Camino and ripped away pages as I completed each stage, and the other I left home for a keepsake.

 The Camino Francés – A Wise Pilgrim Guide to the Camino de Santiago by A Wise Pilgrim

 This book was authored by a pilgrim who walked the Camino Francés route in 2003 and launched this book in 2008.
 In 2012 an app was created to provide the same information in a portable and interactive mode, Camino Francés – A Wise Pilgrim Guide.
 (I provide a review on this site in my apps section, Camino Concierge Apps.)
 In addition, other books and apps were born by this author to guide pilgrims through additional popular Camino pathways.
 What I like about this book and app is the extremely legible and modern maps, small city or large scale, and you can reference alternate routes.
-Included is elevation profiles, comprehensive accommodation directory with offered amenities, a little bit of history, and some practical trail advice.
+Included are elevation profiles, a comprehensive accommodation directory with offered amenities, a little bit of history, and some practical trail advice.
 Many experienced pilgrims have been raving about this book and app.
 You might consider purchasing the John Brierley book above, A Pilgrim’s Guide to the Camino de Santiago: St. Jean • Roncesvalles • Santiago, for most English speaking pilgrims will have it, and then supplement your resource library with the Camino Francés – A Wise Pilgrim Guide app on your mobile phone, which won’t add any weight.

 Camino Journey Books